Threatonomics

 Published

 Assessing risk requires the ability to measure the frequency and severity of events.
-Cyber insurance lacks historical data and standards associated with more traditional forms of insurance, making it incredibly challenging to track or even designate forms of measurement.
-The current response has been to rely on status-quo benchmarks, however, these are often ineffective as they fail to address each organization’s unique risk.
+Cyber insurance lack historical data and standards associated with more traditional forms of insurance, making it incredibly challenging to track or even designate measurement.
+The current response has been to rely on status-quo benchmarks.
+However, these are often ineffective as they fail to address each organization’s unique digital risk.

 The Resilience Solution helps mid and large-market enterprises create and implement these strategies.
 It has led to one of the lowest loss ratios in the cyber insurance industry and, more importantly, has improved our client’s resilience to threats like ransomware.
 In 2022, our solution helped 100% of Resilience’s Solution clients who experienced a ransomware incident avoid paying a ransom to resolve the incident.

-Cyber risk is fluid, and the addition of software, third-party vendors, cloud services, or the discovery of potential vulnerabilities demands constant monitoring and testing.
+Cyber risk is fluid, and adding software, third-party vendors, cloud services, or discovering potential vulnerabilities demands constant monitoring and testing.
 Large enterprises, in particular, have massive and complex cyber risk management protocols that require multiple departments, leaders, and minds to orchestrate.
 Too often, each of these teams operates with their own set of priorities, leading them to make decisions in departmental silos.
 This causes three major problems that we see in organizations today.

 • Risk Managers are feeling overwhelmed by the complexity of cyber and need guidance in understanding the technicalities of security protocols.
 They often purchase cyber insurance without strategic insight from the teams trying to manage risk.